ab12a/Ecommerce-batch-pipeline/README.md

 ---

+# Environment Configuration

+The project uses a `.env` file to centralize configuration values.

+The following settings are configurable:

+- Spark master URL
+- Raw dataset path
+- Processed Parquet path
+- Kafka bootstrap server
+- Kafka topic
+- Kafka output path
+- PostgreSQL credentials
+- MinIO credentials

+Docker Compose automatically loads these variables during startup.

+---

+# Custom Spark Image

+A custom Docker image is used for Apache Spark.

+The image automatically installs the required Python packages:

+- kafka-python
+- psycopg2-binary

+This eliminates manual package installation and improves reproducibility.

+---

 # Dataset

 This project uses the **October 2019 E-commerce Dataset**.

 > **Note:** The dataset is not included in this repository because of its large size.

-Download it separately and place it in:
+Download the dataset separately and place it in:

 ```text
 data/raw/